The Bankrate promise

 California assigns zero to three points if you’re a negligent operator (responsible for a car accident).
-The DMV may suspend or revoke your accident after you have four points on your record.
+The DMV may suspend or revoke your accident after you accumulate four points on your record in 12 months, six points within 24 months or eight points within 36 months.

 Bankrate utilizes Quadrant Information Services to analyze 2023 rates for ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: